boblautenbach/amazon-ask-linking/README.md

-# Amazon Echo Skill Linking with Azure .Net Back End
+# Alexa Skill Linking with Azure .Net Back End

 Many Thanks to Taiseer.
 This project lifted heavily from [his series of articles](http://bitoftech.net/2014/07/16/enable-oauth-refresh-tokens-angularjs-app-using-asp-net-web-api-2-owin/) on Azure and Oauth